Re-Opening Our Library Buildings and Services

 - Social Distancing – This is in force at all sites and must be observed.
 Due to social distancing guidelines, we are unable to offer group study (i.e. social learning) facilities or bookable rooms within our libraries at this time.

-- Reduced Occupancy – As a further social distancing measure within study areas, the number of study and PC spaces at Deiniol and Normal Libraries has been reduced (Main Library and Wrexham Maelor Library do not offer access to drop-in study spaces at this time).
+- Reduced Occupancy – To comply with social distancing measure within study areas, the number of study and PC spaces at Deiniol, Normal and Wrexham Maelor Libraries has been reduced (Main Library operates a Read and Reserve Service to access material that cannot be loaned).
 There may be times when the libraries are full and you might be asked to wait outside until space is available (Wrexham Maelor Library spaces are bookable).

 - Provision of Gel and Wipes – Hand sanitiser will be available in all of our public spaces.
 Please use on arrival.
 There will also be cleaning stations around buildings.
 You are kindly asked to clean your study space on arrival and departure to ensure your safety and the safety of others.